 We are pleased to announce that this gorgeous gemstone of a floating home has closed successfully in escrow!

 Not only were we chosen among other brokers for the task of marketing and listing this beautiful home, we also were able to successfully bring a buyer.
-Molly and I are so excited by the outcome and appreciative of our seller for recognizing would love to hear about your dreams on or off the lake.
+We are so excited by the outcome and appreciative of our seller for recognizing would love to hear about your dreams on or off the lake.

 Portage Bay End Of Dock Floating Home Closes In Escrow